You need a family visa to live with a family member in the UK for more than 6 months.

 - humanitarian protection in the UK

 If you’re outside the UK, you can apply for a family permit if your family member is from the European Economic Area or Switzerland.

-There will be no change to the rights and status of EU nationals living in the UK, or UK nationals living in the EU, while the UK remains in the EU.
+There will be no change to the rights and status of EU citizens currently living in the UK until 30 June 2021.

 When you cannot get a family visa

 In some circumstances you cannot apply for, or switch to, a family visa.

 Your family member has a work visa or student visa